 EMDR Therapy

-Using EMDR therapy, clinicians can help clients activate their natural healing processes by accessing and processing disturbing memories and bringing them to an adaptive resolution.
+During EMDR therapy, clinicians can help clients activate their natural healing processes by accessing and processing disturbing memories and bringing them to an adaptive resolution.
 Some call it a rewiring of the brain!

 -